Personal Immigration

 Graduate Visa holders are permitted to work in the UK without restriction on the type of employment they undertake.
 They may work at any skill level and are not required to satisfy any minimum salary threshold.
 Graduate Visa holders may work full-time or part-time, be employed or self-employed, and are also free to undertake voluntary work.
 It is possible to switch jobs without needing to notify the Home Office, and to pursue multiple jobs at the same time.

 However, there are certain types of work that are prohibited.
-Graduate Visa holders are not permitted to work as a professional sportsperson or sports coach.
+Graduate Visa holders are not permitted to work as a professional sportsperson (which can include playing or coaching at professional or semi-professional level).
 If you intend to undertake work in these fields, you would need to apply under a different immigration route that permits such activity.

 Graduate Visa holders are not permitted to access public funds.
 This means that you cannot claim benefits or other forms of financial assistance from the UK government during your stay under this route.

-It is also important to be aware that the Graduate Visa is granted for a fixed period of two years following completion of a bachelor’s or master’s degree, or three years following completion of a doctoral qualification.
+It is also important to be aware that the Graduate Visa is granted for a fixed period of two years for most non-doctoral applicants who apply on or before 31 December 2026, 18 months for most non-doctoral applicants who apply on or after 1 January 2027, or three years for PhD or other doctoral graduates.
 It is not possible to extend a Graduate Visa beyond this period, and holders should plan ahead if they wish to remain in the UK by switching into another immigration route.

 16. Impact of Graduate Visa on Long-Term UK Immigration Plans